localstack/snowflake-docs/content/en/introduction/_index.md

 ---
-title: "Getting Started"
+title: "Introduction"
-linkTitle: "Getting Started"
+linkTitle: "Introduction"
-weight: 2
+weight: 1
 description: >
   This section describes how to install LocalStack using a variety of options, and provides details on how LocalStack can be configured to fit the needs of a local cloud sandbox for development, testing, and experimentation!
 cascade: